 Why It Works

-- Charring broccoli florets and simmering the stems builds in layers of different types of broccoli flavor.
+- Charring broccoli florets and simmering the stems builds in layers of broccoli flavor.

 - Adding a potato to the simmering soup provides a natural thickener that helps the cheese emulsify and gives the soup a creamy texture.